 Walk or Cycle Across the Golden Gate Bridge

 The Golden Gate Bridge provides an unforgettable walk or bike ride, with the most surreal experience of all: top-of-the-world views and a gentle sway from the suspension cables.
+It’s by far on the most quintessential places to visit in Northern California.

 Climb to the top of the South Tower.
 When you look down, a grated catwalk makes you feel as if you are floating on air, gazing straight down 750 feet to the water.